surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 A **right-click** on a unit disables/enables it.
 This state is stored within patches, unlike the global FX bypass setting.

-Moreover, you can drag and drop units over other units to make them switch places.
+Moreover, you can drag-and-drop units over other units to make them switch places.
 Holding down **Ctrl/Cmd** and dragging allows you to duplicate (copy) units on other units instead, and holding **Shift** allows to simply replace (overwrite) the target unit with the source one.